martyn82/handbook/docs/_pages/architecture/styles/daa.md

             - layered
             - microservices

-    - q: How to ensure communication between components works well?
+    - q: How to standardise communications between components?
       a:
         patterns:
+            - message-driven
+            - restful-api
-            - message-driven-communication
+            - rpc
         tactics:
             - Adherence to defined protocols